muarshad01/Python_Bootcamp/README.md

 ```
 * Everything in Python is `public`
    * Instead of `private`, Python has a notion of a `non-public instance variable`.
 Any variable which starts with an `underscore (_)` character is defined to be `non-public`.
 This naming convention makes it harder to access a variable, but it’s only a naming convention, and you can still access the variable directly.
+   * Python further recognizes using `double underscore characters (__)` in front of a variable to `conceal an attribute in Python`.
+When Python sees a double underscore variable, it changes the variable name internally to make it difficult to access directly.
+This mechanism avoids accidents but still doesn’t make data impossible to access.
 ***

 ## Useful Links